ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_RFC.md

         ligitimently derived from the sources of authority, and are presented accurately.

-8. RI Claims are designed for machine interpretation only to make an access decision and is a non-goal to support rich user interface requirements nor do these claims fully encode the audit trail.
+8.  <a name="requirement-8"></a> RI Claims are designed for machine interpretation only to make an access decision and is a non-goal to support rich user interface requirements nor do these claims fully encode the audit trail.

-9. An identity can have several affiliations and the permissions can be coupled to one of them using the “[condition](#condition-optional-on-specific-ri-claims)” field.
+9.  <a name="requirement-9"></a> An identity can have several affiliations and the permissions can be coupled to one of them using the “[condition](#condition-optional-on-specific-ri-claims)” field.

 ### Support for User Interfaces